-Since the beginning of the conflict in Syria, SAMS has delivered medical supplies and humanitarian aid into Syria through our cross-border operations in Turkey thanks to the UN Security Council’s cross-border mechanism that has served as key pipeline for SAMS and other relief groups to deliver medical assistance to civilians in acute need.
+Since the beginning of the conflict in Syria, SAMS has delivered medical supplies and humanitarian aid into Syria through our cross-border operations in Turkey thanks to the UN Security Council’s cross-border mechanism that has served as a key pipeline for SAMS and other relief groups to deliver medical assistance to civilians in acute need.

 SAMS logistics and procurement staff based in Gaziantep and Reyhanli oversee our cross-border operations in northwest Syria to ensure that our medical facilities are well-equipped to serve populations in need, many of whom have limited or no access to healthcare.
-In order to be prepared to respond swiftly during emergencies, SAMS also operates a warehouse in Termanin.
+In order to be prepared to respond swiftly during emergencies, SAMS also operates a warehouse in Termanin, Syria.